sean-atkinson/row_health_wellness_program_analysis/README.md

 - <b>Re-evaluate Low-Performing Strategies:</b> TV has shown poor performance on every metric examined.
 Reduce its budget by 25% next quarter.
 Reallocate those resources to high-performing channels Email and Social Media.
 While it’s a significant decrease, it’s not the complete abandonment of this channel.
 We can re-evaluate at the end of the quarter.
 - <b>Expand Email Marketing for Engagement:</b> Experiment with A/B testing by sending half of the target group 15-20% more emails for 30 days (a modest increase but enough to produce a noticeable result if there is an impact).
 Compare customer acquisition and brand awareness metrics at the end of the test.
 - <b>Get to the Bottom of What’s Going with the Family Coverage Plan Category:</b> It defies all logic that it can have over 1m impressions and not a single click.
 I strongly suspect there’s something wrong with the event tracking for this category.
 Have our developers take a closer look at it.
 - <b> Improve Data Quality and Include Other Dimensions:</b> Add revenue to calculate ROI.
 Add customer-specific dimensions (plan, state, signup platform) to better customize campaign recommendations.
-Inestivgate how run time affects KPIs.
+Investigate how run time affects KPIs.
 <br>

 <a id='section_5'></a>